aamogh16/node-poker-app/backend/README.md

     "holeCards": ["As", "Ks"],
     "availableActions": ["fold", "call", "raise"],
-    "minRaise": 40, // Minimum amount you must raise TO (not by) "maxBet": 1000 // Maximum amount you can raise TO (your stack + current bet) }
+    "minRaise": 40, // Minimum amount you must raise TO (not by) "maxBet": 1000, // Maximum amount you can raise TO (your stack + current bet) "stackSize": 1000 // Your current stack size
+  }
 }
 ```